-By going in-depth on the theoretical and methodological competences for this programme, the course prepares the students for an independent and professional management of the whole creative process, with a focus on research and innovation - strategic, innovative and technical.
-This course is the foundation for the thesis development.
-Therefore, besides providing organisational and team management skills, it also covers the following areas in each specialisation: one first part dedicated to research and methodological study aimed at replacing the classic approach to the brief execution with an original approach based on experimental, independently managed solutions; a second part of immersion into the production techniques that support creativity and the expression of personal styles linked to creative direction and integrated new media, adjusted to different communication devices.
+By going in-depth on the theoretical and methodological competences for this programme, the course prepares the students for an independent and professional management of the whole creative process, with a focus on research and innovation.
+This course is the foundation for the thesis development and covers the following areas: one first part dedicated to methodological research replacing the classic approach to the brief execution with an original approach based on experimental, independently managed solutions; a second part focused on the production techniques and personal styles linked to creative direction and integrated new media, adjusted to different communication devices.